How other benefits affect the child home care allowance

 Care supplement can be paid in the normal manner if the family's total gross income does not constitute a hindrance for payment of the supplement.
 The amount of the care supplement is affected by, for instance,

-- parental allowance
+- daily allowance for parents

 - sickness allowance